p4-team/ctf/2018-07-28-code-blue-quals/web_mage/README.md

 Precisely, if we have 2 different paremetrs and we set the first one's value to the name of the second one, things will **break**

+More precisely, `str_rplace` will replace the first parameter name twice, both times adding `''` around it.

 This is the part we'll be exploiting:

 ```php